-36 Years Ago: Thin Lizzy Release ‘Black Rose: A Rock Legend’
+The Story of Thin Lizzy’s ‘Black Rose: A Rock Legend’

 In more practical terms, this development saw a contrast between Moore’s shredding and the low-key style of Gorham.
-Together, they took to new songs like ‘Do Anything You Want To,’ ‘Waiting for an Alibi,’ and even the comparatively staid, somber ‘With Love,’ like supersonic fighter jets, soaring and swooping in tight formation, with Lynott’s knowing growl and Downey’s dependable percussive power rounding out the rough edges.
+Together, they took to new songs like “Do Anything You Want To,” “Waiting for an Alibi” and even the comparatively staid and somber “With Love” like supersonic fighter jets, soaring and swooping in tight formation, with Lynott’s knowing growl and Downey’s dependable percussive power rounding out the rough edges.

-Sadly, before too long Gary once again quit the band over the usual musical and personal differences, and Lizzy’s career would, coincidentally or not, never recover; soon embarking on a steady decline that tragically mirrored their leader’s losing battle against drug addiction.
+But before too long, Moore once again quit the band over the usual musical and personal differences, and Lizzy’s career never really recovered, as it steadily declined, tragically mirrored their leader’s losing battle against drug addiction.